-Retail store lighting is an art that can turn an otherwise bland, uninspiring space into something of sheer beauty.
+Retail lighting is an art that can turn an otherwise bland, uninspiring space into something of a theatrical experience.
 Being aware of the way that lighting can affect your customers' shopping experience can have a huge impact on your bottom line.
 The result: greater profits and higher engagement.
 In this article we will explain how.

 General lighting – also known as ambient lighting – is the main source of light.
 It should be balanced across your entire store and ensure the space isn't gloomy.
 Customers should feel comfortable by the way it feels so they don't have to strain their eyes to focus.
 This is especially important in store corners and tight quarters that aren't particularly well lit.